Tayra

-The tayra (Eira barbara) is an omnivorous animal from the weasel family, native to the Americas.
+The tayra (Eira barbara) is an omnivorous animal from the mustelid family, native to the Americas.
 It is the only species in the genus Eira.

 Tayras are also known as the tolomuco or perico ligero in Central America, motete in Honduras, irara in Brazil, san hol or viejo de monte in the Yucatan Peninsula, and high-woods dog (or historically chien bois) in Trinidad.
 The genus name Eira is derived from the indigenous name of the animal in Bolivia and Peru, while barbara means "strange" or "foreign".

 Description

-Tayras are long, slender animals with an appearance similar to that of weasels and martens.
-They range from 56 to 71 cm in length, not including a 37- to 46-cm-long (15 to 18 in) bushy tail, and weigh 2.7 to 7.0 kg.
-Males are larger, and slightly more muscular, than females.
-They have short, dark brown to black fur which is relatively uniform across the body, limbs, and tail, except for a yellow or orange spot on the chest.
-The fur on the head and neck is much paler, typically tan or greyish in colour.
-Albino, white, or yellowish individuals are also known, and are not as rare among tayras as they are among other mustelids.
+Tayras are long, agile mustelids, similar in appearance to a large fisher or marten, but slightly more reminiscent of a sleeker, smaller wolverine.
+They range from 56 to 71 cm in length, not including their 37- to 46-cm-long (15 to 18 in) bushy tail, and weigh 2.7 to 7.0 kg.
+Males are larger and slightly more muscular than females.
+They have short, dark brown to black fur, which is relatively uniform in length and color across the body, limbs, and tail—except for a yellowish or orange "heart"-shaped spot on the chest.
+Each tayra's chest patch is unique in color, shape and size, and thus may be used by biologists, rescuers and other specialists to identify individuals.
+The fur on the head and neck is lighter, typically tan or greyish in colour.
+Albino, white, or beige-yellow individuals are also known, with genetic color morphs being not nearly as rare in tayras as among other mustelids.

 The feet have toes of unequal length with tips that form a strongly curved line when held together.
 The claws are short and curved, but strong, being adapted for climbing and running rather than digging.
 The pads of the feet are hairless, but are surrounded by stiff sensory hairs.
-The head has small, rounded ears, long whiskers, and black eyes with a blue-green shine.
-Like most other mustelids, tayras possess anal scent glands, but these are not particularly large, and their secretion is not as pungent as in other species, and is not used in self defence.
-The species have a unique throat patch that can be used for individual identification.
+The head has small, rounded ears, long sensory whiskers, and black eyes with a blue-green shine.
+Like other musteloids, tayras possess anal scent glands, albeit not nearly as large, nor as pungent in odor, as in other species.
+Additionally, tayras typically only employ scent-marking for territorial demarcation and identifying other animals in the vicinity, and not as a self-defense tactic, such as with skunks.

 Range and habitat

-Tayras are found across most of South America east of the Andes, except for Uruguay, eastern Brazil, and all but the most northerly parts of Argentina.
-They are also found across the whole of Central America, in Mexico as far north as southern Veracruz, and on the island of Trinidad.
-They are generally found in only tropical and subtropical forests, although they may cross grasslands at night to move between forest patches, and they also inhabit cultivated plantations and croplands.
+Tayras are found across most of South America, with the exceptions of Chile, Uruguay, Argentina (other than the far northern regions) and parts of the Brazilian east coast.
+They are found across the whole of Central America, where their range begins in Mexico—as far north as Tamaulipas and Veracruz, on the east coast, and south Sinaloa and Nayarit on the west coast—and continues south to Panama.
+Tayras are also found on the island of Trinidad.
+They are generally found in only tropical and subtropical forests; still, they may traverse grasslands or other habitats at nighttime, as they move between forest patches, and they also are seen in cultivated areas, tree plantations and farmlands.

 Subspecies

-At least seven subspecies are currently recognised:
+Currently, seven regional subspecies are recognised: